-I feel like I should have more to say about this film than I do.
-But my reaction to it is as simple as its story, about two oversexed teenage boys who decide to take a road trip to a nonexistent beach, and invite a sexy older woman, who is unhappily married to one of the boys' cousins, to come… read more!
+I feel like I'm supposed to have a lot to say about this film.
+But my reaction is as simple as its story, about two oversexed teenage boys who take a road trip with a sexy older woman who is unhappily married to one of the boys' cousins: I liked it, didn't love it.
+Y Tu Mamá has a lot… read more!

 Movie Titles: Y

 My wife Miki is vegan; because of this, 90-95% of my meals are vegan.
 I have learned to sympathize with her whenever I see a vegan character in a film – rare as they are – because they're usually depicted as pretentious, misguided, and annoying.
-Many vegans actually are all these things, but they're not doing the world any harm, and I'm tired of… read more!
+Sure, some vegans are all of these things, but they're not doing the world any harm, and I'm tired… read more!

-One of the more idiotic rules at the Oscars is that the planet's individual countries may each only submit one film for consideration for Best Foreign Film.
+One of the more idiotic rules at the Oscars is that each country may only submit one film for consideration for Best Foreign Film.
 I suppose there's some lame sense of fairness to this rule, but we're seeing the downside of it this year.
-You see, Taiwan, sensing a clear winner with the phenomenon that is Crouching… read more!
+You see, Taiwan, sensing a clear winner with the phenomenon that is Crouching Tiger, Hidden Dragon,… read more!

 Lovely chamber piece about a single mom (Laura Linney) living in upstate New York and the men in her life, specifically her son (Rory Culkin, Macauley's younger brother), her boss (Matthew Broderick), and especially her troubled brother (Mark Ruffalo), whose return to the empty family home – their parents were killed in a car crash when the siblings were children… read more!